temuair/fot/docs/knowledge/religion.md

 ### Cleric

-These activies are performed by speaking to the cleric at the temple of any god in your trinity.
+These activies are performed by speaking to the cleric at the temple of your god.
+Additionally, you can access the God's Prayer for the allies of your god by visiting their temples and speaking with their clerics.

 | **Activity** | **Effect** |
 | - | - |